CupOfJavaJenny/ObjectsOne/README.md

 ### Make some classes.

-You made the `Person` class, now do the Chair, Dog and Car classes.
+You made the `Person` class, now do the Chair, object1.Dog and Car classes.
 (You can copy and paste the code above, and then change the names and attributes.)(or do you?)

 # WAIT!
 WHAT? an Array??